NeCTAR-RC/tutorials/_kubernetes/06-scaling.md

    deleted without draining, so it is a good idea to build your services to automatically recover from the loss of a node

-To scale up and down, update the `node_count` label in Magnum.
+To scale up and down, use the `resize` command in Magnum.
 For example, to scale `mycluster` from 1 to 2 nodes, do:

 ```
-openstack coe cluster update mycluster replace node_count=2
+openstack coe cluster resize mycluster 2
 ```

 ## Scaling containers